Varicocele Surgery Recovery Time: What You Need to KnowFertility Treatment

 3) What are the results of varicocele surgery after six months?

-Three to six months after varicocele surgery, sperm parameters such as motility and concentration are significantly improved, and you will not have any pain during ejaculation and urination.
+Three to six months after varicocele surgery, sperm parameters such as motility and concentration significantly improve, and you will not have any pain during ejaculation and urination.

 4) What happens to the veins after varicocele surgery?

 You may notice dilation of the veins in the scrotum right after the varicocelectomy, but this swelling will subside gradually.

 5) How long does it take for varicocele to disappear after surgery?

 The inflammation and bruising of the varicocele vein will go away about a month after the surgery.
 However, varicocele disappears much sooner in people who undergo laparoscopic varicocelectomy.

 The day after varicocele surgery, you should refrain from unnecessary walks.
 From the second day, you can walk short distances but be careful not to strain your testicles.